ag-informatics/ag-informatics-course/module2/HW2/README.md

 6. Complete the entire set of tasks in the notebook.
 You will have two weeks to complete the entire thing.

-## How to Submit your Lab
+## How to Submit your Homework
  Remember to use the git commands "add", "commit", and finally "push" to add your files, commit the changes with a comment, and push the changes to the Github website.
 Also remember, you should have a commit history with at least 5 commits to demostrate ongoing effort (don't just commit it all 5 mins before it's due!).

-Once you have successfully completed all tasks for this lab, your lab2 folder should look like this in your github repository:
+Once you have successfully completed all tasks for this homework, your HW2 folder should look like this in your github repository:

 ![Homework2 Contents](img/lab2-contents-done.png)

-GO TO CANVAS, submit the link to your repository to your Lab2 folder in your repository.
+GO TO CANVAS, submit the link to your repository to your HW2 folder in your repository.
 You are now done!

 Hurray, you crushed Module 2!